 Functions of Ad Standards

-- complainants' contact details including their postal address, email, telephone and fax numbers
+- your contact details including postal address, email, telephone and fax numbers

 - complainants' opinions about the advertisement which is the subject of complaint.